OracularIS/smartdevops/docs/setupguide/policysetupguide.md

 # Policy Setup for Control Tracking
-With Smart DevOps, you're not just pushing changes blindly.
-Every step is tracked, giving you full visibility into what’s happening and when.
+With Smart DevOps, you are not just pushing changes blindly.
+Every step is tracked, giving you full visibility into what is happening and when.
 This means you’ll always know:

-Who’s working on what — You can see exactly when an issue was assigned and to whom.
+Who is working on what - You can see exactly when an issue was assigned and to whom.

-What changes are being made — Every edit, create, delete, or deployment is recorded.
+What changes are being made - Every edit, create, delete, or deployment is recorded.

 ## Global Tracking Setting

   Before you dive into the work, make sure global tracking is properly set up.
-These settings apply across your entire environment, so they’re really important.
+These settings apply across your entire environment, so they are really important.

   - **Overall Setup**